squins/sass-java-tryout/README.md

 ## Why Sass?
 It seems that Sass [is getting most attention](http://www.google.nl/trends/explore#q=%2Fm%2F054k6n_%2C%20%2Fm%2F03qlp8&cmpt=q), so I decided to give it a try.

-## How are CSS, SCSS, Sass and Compass related to each other?
+## How are CSS, SCSS and Sass related to each other?
 CSS stand for Cascading Style Sheets.
 It is a way to define design for an HTML document.
 Browsers can work with CSS files.

 SCSS stands for Sassy CSS.
 It is a superset of CSS.
 It adds support for variables, inheritance and composition.

 Sass stands for Syntactically Awesome Stylesheets.
 Sass is the language and compiler.
 Its compiler compiles SCSS files to CSS.

-Compass is a CSS authoring framework.
-Main features include:

-* predefined reusable Sass extensions mainly for HTML5 and CSS3
-* generate sprite image from list of images
-* generate grid background image.

 ## How to integrate the Sass compiler in a java webapp?